MehmetMHY/cha/README.md

   -m MODEL, --model MODEL
                         Model to use for chatting
-  -sm, --select_model   Select one model from OpenAI's supported models -f FILE, --file FILE  Filepath to file that will be sent to the model (text only) -igmd IG_METADATA, --ig_metadata IG_METADATA
+  -sm, --select_model   Select one model from OpenAI's supported models -f FILE, --file FILE  Filepath to file that will be sent to the model
+                        (text only)
+  -i [IMAGE], --image [IMAGE]
-                        Print the meta data for generated images -t, --token_count     Count tokens for the input file or string
+                        Generate image (flag only) or print the metadata for generated images (provide filepath) -t, --token_count     Count tokens for the input file or string
 ```